paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ```

 ### Instance
 There is a second way.
-As long as a custom asset is referenced as above at least once, it is available with code access elsewhere.
+Use `Instance` to retrieve a reference to any custom asset created or retrieved before.

 ```C#
 Float lifetime = Float.Instance("Lifetime");